xrazis/haris.razis.com/content/posts/cappadocia.md

 any major travel roads.

 {{< figure src="/posts/cappadocia/PXL_20241017_185903265.NIGHT.webp"
-attr="Göreme has flourished economically after the tourist boom of the 00s." width=100%
+caption="Göreme has flourished economically after the tourist boom of the 00s." width=100%
  >}}

 We stayed at a cave house (Kismet—also highly recommended), a little outside the city center.
 We really enjoyed the cozy